gvwilson/thirdbit/src/fiction/iffy/index.md

 made it feel like something out of a sim.
 All she needed was a mask,
 a catchy name,
-and a loyal combat bot as a butler slash love interest and she'd be ready to save the world.
+and a loyal combat bot as a butler and she'd be ready to save the world.

 The first step,